peacecorps/mapping-toolkit/README.md

 ####2.
 Humans > data, always

-Data collection requires responsibility and intentional planning.
+Volunteers think first of their communities, and look to help them in ways that protect the privacy, safety, and security of everyone they engage with.
 Some data that Peace Corps Volunteers and their colleagues collect and use -- for example, in public health projects -- could contain personal and sensitive information about humans that needs to be well-protected and secured.
 For solid tips on data responsibility, read ["Shooting our hard drive into space and other ways to practice responsible development data".](https://drive.google.com/file/d/0B0Vr8VHoYeB7cEk1STFlRTJjOWM/edit)

 ####3.
 Diversity and inclusivity